 The recently installed copper flotation circuit was installed with a name-plate design capacity of 1,000 mtpd.
 In addition with a small capital investment in equipment at the mine it to has the ability to produce at 1,000 mtpd thereby matching the mill.
 To date the historical crushing and grinding circuit appears to be the bottleneck.
 The Company is investigating the possibility of installing a new crushing and grinding circuit at Nugget Pond; which would allow an expansion of the Phase 1 plan.
 In addition the installation of such a new crushing and grinding circuit would allow both the gold hydromet and copper concentrator to be run simultaneously in parallel with one another.
 Thus at some point in future Rambler would have the ability to produce both a copper concentrate with precious metals in the concentrate and pour a gold dore bar.

 The Lower Footwall Zone is located approximately 100 metres below the Ming Massive Sulphide deposit and generally parallel to the historic Ming Mine workings.
 To date, the deposit has been identified along a 1500 metre plunge length and has an approximate width of 50 to 200 metres.
-The deposit thickness generally exceeds 20 metres, up to 70 metres and has been evaluated as a potential low-cost, bulk underground mining operation.
-Highlight drill results from the LFZ include:
+The deposit thickness generally exceeds 20 metres, up to 70 metres with a fuly funded Phase II expansion plan as a low-cost, bulk underground mining operation.